contractautomataproject/ContractAutomataLib/README.md

 <h2>Branches</h2>
 This repository has currently two branches: this is the <tt>main</tt> branch of the repository.
 The github page of this repository is hosted in the branch <tt>gh-pages</tt>.

 If you are searching for an <tt>old-backup</tt> branch, it has been removed.
-This branch contained an old version of the repository, available at  https://github.com/ContractAutomataProject/ContractAutomataLib/tree/1b18cd127adc0e535595468c6faae851df3e7177.
+This branch contained an old version of the repository, prior to its refactoring.
+This old version is still available at  https://github.com/ContractAutomataProject/ContractAutomataLib/tree/1b18cd127adc0e535595468c6faae851df3e7177.
 If you are reaching this repository from our <tt>JSCP2020</tt> or <tt>LMCS2020</tt> papers, check that old version of the repository: the case studies of these papers are available under the folders <tt>demoJSCP</tt> and <tt>demoLMCS2020</tt>.

 <h2>Contacts</h2>